 - Never wash or store contact lenses in tap water

 - Never reuse your daily disposable contact lenses

 Wearing glasses won't offer any more protection against coronavirus

-This virus is easily transmitted from person to person through contact with the surfaces the infected person has touched.
+This virus is easily transmitted from person to person, but also through contact with the surfaces the infected person has touched.
 The bacteria can stay on these surfaces for days if they aren’t cleaned, which is why it’s so important to wash your hands more regularly.
-You should also try not to touching your eyes, mouth, glasses and face in general.
+You should also try not to touch your eyes, mouth, glasses and face in general.

-There are many hand hygiene-related campaigns such as the Clean Hands Count Campaign created, by the CDC (Centres For Disease Control and Prevention), to address the topic of hand hygiene and encourage better practice both within the health profession and wider public.
+To limit the spread of coronavirus, we should all be washing our hands more often, as well as wearing masks and social distancing when possible.
+There are many hand hygiene-related campaigns such as the Clean Hands Count Campaign created, by the Centres For Disease Control and Prevention (CDC), to address the topic of hand hygiene and encourage better practice both within the health profession and wider public.

 You can still get your contact lenses from us

-Your vision and eye health are important to us.
+No matter what the restrictions on essential shops and travel, you can always get your contact lenses delivered from us straight to your door.
+Your vision and eye health is important to us.
 You can still buy your contact lenses online at Feel Good Contacts.
-There's no need to leave the house to get your eye care essentials; we also offer next day delivery on orders.
+There's no need to leave the house to get your eye care essentials; we also offer next day delivery.